 The whole House will welcome the fact that the Minister has agreed to meet the family of Alfie Dingley.
-Will he also agree to meet the campaign group, End Our Pain, which is campaigning to allow doctors to prescribe cannabis when it would help their patients?
+Will he also agree to meet the campaign group End Our Pain, which is campaigning to allow doctors to prescribe cannabis when it would help their patients?
 End Our Pain wants to present to the Minister the evidence that honourable colleagues have talked about and discuss the fact that the Multiple Sclerosis Society has changed its position on the use of medicinal cannabis, based on the evidence.

 I am certainly happy to meet that group, or a more appropriate Minister could, so the answer is yes.

-I wonder whether the Minister knows the book, “The Boy in 7 Billion”, by Callie Blackwell, the mum of Deryn Blackwell who, at the age of 10, was diagnosed with a very rare cancer and then, through the use of cannabis oil, made a miraculous recovery.
+I wonder whether the Minister knows the book “The Boy in 7 Billion”, by Callie Blackwell, the mum of Deryn Blackwell who, at the age of 10, was diagnosed with a very rare cancer and then, through the use of cannabis oil, made a miraculous recovery.
 If he likes, I can lend him my copy.
 I got one over recess at THTC, a company in my constituency that makes hemp t-shirts—sorry, it does not make them; it supplies them.
 It is not allowed to make them in this country.
 It also pointed out that in Mexico, where the medicinal use of cannabis has been legalised, violent crime has dramatically dropped.
 Does the Minister not think that those things are more than a coincidence, and will he not investigate?

 The hon.
-Lady is taking us broader than a UK scope.
+Lady is taking us beyond a UK scope.
 I do not know the book and I am grateful to her for her offer, but I come back to what I said at the start.
 The Government have a position based on the listing as a schedule 1 drug and the view of experts, but we review, and keep under review, what is happening in other countries and, most importantly, the WHO’s position.

 We seem to be in some kind of Alice in Wonderland world where words mean the opposite of what we imagine.
 The Minister said that he is being fleet of foot, yet we have established that we are dragging our feet behind 15 EU member states and 29 US states.
 I have lost count of the number of times that he has talked about the importance of evidence, yet will he not accept the overwhelming evidence that there are no downsides to the kind of policy change that we are talking about, no matter how hard he looks for them?
 Why will he not commit at the very least to trials of the regulation of medical-based cannabis?
-That could, for example, answer questions about how best to differentiate between different types of use and facilitate research that might otherwise be hindered.
+That could, for example, answer questions about how best to distinguish between different types of use and facilitate research that might otherwise be hindered.